rcsb/mmtf/spec.md

 *INITIAL DRAFT* (to be replaced by the version number)

 The **m**acro**m**olecular **t**ransmission **f**ormat (MMTF) is a binary encoding of biological structures.
 It includes the coordinates, the topology and associated data.
+Specifically, a large subset of the data in mmCIF or PDB files can be represented.
 Pronounced goals are a reduced file size for efficient transmission over the Internet or from hard disk to memory and fast decoding/parsing speed.
 Additionally the format aims to be easy to understand and implement to facilitates its dissemination.

 ## Table of contents